albertoortegafernandez/React-GifsApp/README.md

 # GifsApp

-Created application integrate with react framework.
+Created application integrate with React.
 You can search and list your most interesting gifs.